 .
 Waypoint support enables users to save locations for future use.
 The watch can also be used with Garmin Connect, an automatic flight logger.
 The watch is sensitive enough to detect changes in altitude and automatically begin logging flights.
 Built-in alerts will notify you of changes in elevation, as well.

-Compared to the original D2, the Bravo has an incredible array of features and provides a much more versatile set of functional tools for flying and fitness
+Compared to the original D2, the Bravo has an incredible array of features and provides a much more versatile set of functional tools for flying and fitness tracking.

 Considering it’s meant for use while flying there’s no surprise that Garmin’s aviation watch is ultra accurate.
 While it’s not intended as a primary in-flight navigation tool, it’s a well-rounded backup accessory.
 Sport-specific tracking accuracy is on par with Garmin’s sports watch lineup.